 Qualifications

-Specific degrees in control and instrumentation engineering are available and are typically four years in length, leading to an MEng qualification.
+You'll typically need a relevant degree to become a control and instrumentation (C&I) engineer.
+Specific qualifications in control and instrumentation engineering are available and are typically four years in length, leading to an MEng degree.

 Electrical and electronic engineering degrees are also popular with C&I engineers and may include specific C&I elements or modules.

-There are other engineering, technical and scientific degrees that are considered appropriate training, these include:
+There are other engineering, technical and scientific degrees that are considered appropriate, these include:

 • applied physics or physics